iq-coryp/documentation-testing/pages/api/crm.md

 ## Pagination

-The CRM API supports pagination of collections for some resources.
+The Customers API supports pagination of collections for some resources.

 Requests to resources that support pagination include the `Accept: application/hal+json` HTTP header under the Headers section.